tianhengzhou/frontend-nanodegree-arcade-game/README.md

 2. Change the directory to the project folder.
 3. Open a terminal or command line tool.
 Type python -m SimpleHTTPServer [port]
 4. Open a browser then type localhost:[port]
-5. This project had been submitted and hosted on Heroku.com.
-Link:

 ### How to Play